UC-Davis-molecular-computing/scadnano-python-package/README.md

 2. download

+    *Note:* If you are reading this on the PyPI website, the links below won't work.
+They are relative links intended to be read on the [GitHub README page](https://github.com/UC-Davis-molecular-computing/scadnano-python-package#readme).

-    As a simple alternative (in case you run into trouble using pip), you can download and place the following files (located in the [scadnano/](https://github.com/UC-Davis-molecular-computing/scadnano-python-package/tree/master/scadnano) subfolder) in your PYTHONPATH (e.g., in the same directory as the scripts you are running).
-To download them, right-click on "Raw" near the top and select (in Chrome or Firefox) "Save link as...)
+    As a simple alternative (in case you run into trouble using pip), you can download and place the following files (located in the [scadnano/](scadnano) subfolder) in your PYTHONPATH (e.g., in the same directory as the scripts you are running).
+To download them, right-click on "Raw" near the top and select (in Chrome or Firefox) "Save link as...".

     * *required*: [scadnano.py](scadnano/scadnano.py)
     * *optional*: [modifications.py](scadnano/modifications.py); This contains some common DNA modifications such as biotin and Cy3.